isPique/Fuck-Windows-Security/README.md

 >***WARNING!!
 This script was NOT optimized to shorten and obfuscate the code but rather intended to have as much readability as possible for new coders to learn!***

-# How does this script work?
+# How does it work?

 * Well, if we want to disable Windows's security features, we can use **Registry Editor** for that.
 However, we will need administrative privileges to access regedit.
 Like who's gonna run a malware as administrator?